Doyle Alexander: Major League career

 A slow start the next year resulted in Alexander being traded to the Atlanta Braves, who dealt him in turn to the contending Detroit Tigers midway through the 1987 season for a then unknown minor-leaguer named John Smoltz.
 The Tigers got more than they could have possibly hoped for in Alexander, who went 9–0 with a 1.53 ERA to propel the Tigers to the division title.
 However, he struggled again in the ALCS, going 0–2 with a 10.00 ERA, bringing his postseason totals to 0–5 with an 8.38 ERA.
 The following year, Alexander went 14–11 with a 4.32 ERA, earning his only All-Star appearance.
 In 1989, his performance declined (6–18, 4.44 ERA) in part due to pitching with a fractured jaw.
 He retired following the season.
 Although Alexander performed fairly well for the Tigers, the Braves ended up getting the better end of the trade in the long run.
 Smoltz would go on to pitch twenty years with the Braves and became a Hall of Famer.
 The trade is now considered one of the most lopsided trades in baseball history.
 It been cited many times since 1987 as an example of a deal in which each team sought something different and received it.
-While the Tigers wanted Alexander to bolster them in the short-term (which he did by helping them reach the playoffs in 1987 and pitching well for Detroit in 1988), the Braves wanted Smoltz as part of their long-term rebuilding plans (which he did by having a long Hall of Fame career and contributing to Atlanta's rise as one of MLB's most enduringly successful franchises since 1991).
+While the Tigers wanted Alexander to bolster them in the short-term, the Braves wanted Smoltz as part of their long-term rebuilding plans.